MrQR-me/docs/sites.md

 ### Creating New Sites
 {: .text-purple-000 }

-You can create as many sites as you need by purchasing additional" site licences.
+You can create as many sites as you need by purchasing additional site licences.
 ![Sites](/assets/images/MrQR_Sites_Create_New.png "Payment Details")

 if you have not already added a payment method you will be prompted to add or manage your payment detail. *(*